Mastering the Art of Logging in Python: A Complete Guide

 # Now, log messages using the your own logger

-logger = logging.getLogger("my_logger")
+= logging.getLogger("my_logger")

 # Write messages with all different types of levels

-logger.debug('A Debug Message')
+'A Debug Message')

-logger.info('An Info Message')
+logger.debug('An Info Message')

-logger.warning('A Warning Message')
+logger.info('A Warning Message')

-logger.error('An Error Message')
+logger.warning('An Error Message')

-logger.critical('A Critical Message')
+logger.error('A Critical Message') logger.critical(

-In this code, you first open and load the YAML configuration file using the yaml module.
-You then pass the configuration dictionary to the dictConfig method of the logging.config module.
+module.
 This sets up the logging configuration for the application using the settings specified in the configuration file.

 When you run the Python file, the output will remain the same as in the previous example.